IlonaGA/Analysis-of-5--isomiR-targeting/README.md

 # Analysis-of-5-isomiR-targeting
 ### Aim
-To analyse and identify 5’-isomiRs with significant targeting activity in a given set of samples with available isomiR/mRNA expression data
+To analyse and identify 5’-isomiRs with significant targeting activity in a given set of samples with available isomiR/mRNA expression data.

 ### Results:
 38% of highly expressed isomiRs (63 entries) were expressed in 10 or more cancer types, including 11 non-canonical 5’-isomiRs;